maon-git/last-defense-system/README.md

 Upload the following files to the server.
 In this example, place them in the directory /home/hogehoge/hogehoge.domain/public_html/cron/.

+* allow_ip.txt - Define special allowed IPs here.
 * block_ua.txt - Define the UA to be blocked here.
 * block_ip.txt - Define remote hosts and IPs to be blocked here.
 * get_ip.php - combines the above two lists with the domestic IP list obtained from APNIC.
 * jpip_get.sh - when executed, calls the above php and outputs as htaccess
+* googleip_get.sh - When executed, retrieve googlebot IP list from json (formatted list is output as googlebot_ip.txt)

-By running jpip_get.sh by cron, it is possible to update the block list periodically.
+By running jpip_get.sh (and googleip_get.sh) by cron, it is possible to update the block list periodically.

 Note that the file paths and other information in each file should be rewritten to suit your environment.